DevNinja817/test-kit-delivery-system/README.md

 Please ensure that you have Java installed on your machine.

 ## Known Issues
 Currently, the software successfully builds and runs without any known issues.
-However, we welcome any bug reports or feature requests as we continually strive to improve the system.
+However, any bug reports or feature requests are welcome.

 ## Observations and Thoughts
 Creating a system to manage the delivery of COVID-19 home test kits has been a rewarding experience.
 This project has shown me the impact of software development in addressing real-world health issues.
 I've learnt a lot about Java programming and the development of robust solutions.